S-Sajith/top-spotter/PrivacyPolicy.md

 You have the right to:

 - Remove access to your data by logging out of the app.
 Upon logging out, all access tokens and session data will be removed from your device.
-- Disconnect your Spotify account from the app at any time, ensuring that no further data is accessed or stored.
+- Logout from your Spotify account on your browser, which means that you would have to login again to allow the top trax application access to your Spotify data.

 #### **5. Changes to this Privacy Policy**